The Enabler Of Casual, Carefree Malfeasance

 A pro-level Python coder could have banged this script out in minutes.
 But I’m only a hobbyist.
 Without generative coding tools, it would have taken me an hour or more before I had the script running, reliable, and rock-stable.
 So much work!
 I doubt I would ever have bothered.

 It all went by so fast that I didn't stop to ask myself if there was any kind of an ethical problem with using this script.
 I've thought about it since, and no, I think I'm fine with this.
-I'm not entitled to monthly digests of this strip.
-But I'm paying for everything that King Features is letting me pay for and I'm just generating something for my personal use that isn't being offered for sale.
+I might not be entitled to monthly digests of this strip.
+But I'm paying for everything that King Features is letting me pay for, and I'm just generating something for myself that isn't being offered for sale.

 Ethical thinking thrives with time, silence, and thought

-If you or I encountered $27 in folded money in a seat at a public library, we might keep it, or we might turn it in.
+If you found $27 in folded money in a seat at a public library, you might keep it, or you might turn it in.
 Keeping it would be unethical, or maybe it wouldn’t be.
-Whatever we chose to do, we would have spent a certain amount of time navigating a surprisingly complicated matrix.
-We would have made our decision after some thought.
+Whatever you chose to do, you would have invested a certain amount of time navigating a surprisingly complicated matrix.
+You would only have made your decision after some thought.

-(Also, after a quick moment of looking around to see if anybody saw you pick up the money off the chair.
+(And, after a quick moment of looking around to see if anybody actually saw you pick the money up off the chair.
 Like I said: it’s a complicated matrix.)